clarify/clarify-go/README.md

 ## Features

-This SDK is currently written for [Clarify API v1.1beta2][docs-v1.1beta2], and include the following features:
+This SDK is currently written for [Clarify API v1.1beta2][docs-v1.1beta2], and include the following features, based on your integration access configuration:

+Always possible:

 - Compose Clarify data frames using the `data` sub-package.
-- Write signal meta-data to Clarify with `client.SaveSignals`.
-See [example](examples/save_signals/).
+- Write signal meta-data to Clarify with `client.SaveSignals` (scoped to the current integration).
+See [examples/save_signals](examples/save_signals/).
-- Write data frames to Clarify with `client.Insert`.
-See [example](examples/save_signals/).
+- Write data frames to Clarify with `client.Insert` (scoped to the current integration).
+See [examples/insert](examples/insert/).

+When access to the Admin namespace is granted in Clarify ` (scoped to entire organization):

+- Read signal meta-data to Clarify with `client.SelectSignals`.
+Allows side-loading related items.
+See [examples/select_signals](examples/select_signals/).
+- Publish signals as items directly with `client.PublishSignals`, or more conveniently via the `automation` package.
+See [examples/publish_signals](examples/publish_signals/) for the latter.

+When access to the Clarify namespace is granted in Clarify (scoped to entire organization):

+- Read item meta-data from Clarify via `client.SelectItems`.
+See [examples/select_items](examples/select_items/).
+- Read time-series data from Clarify via `client.DataFrame`.
+See [examples/data_frame](examples/select_items/).

 [clarify]: https://clarify.io/
 [semver]: https://semver.org/
 [docs]: https://docs.clarify.io
 [docs-v1.1beta2]: https://docs.clarify.io/1.1beta2

+## Setting up automation routines

+To quickly set-up your own automation routines, you can get started with our [automation template repository](https://github.com/clarify/template-clarify-automation).
+This template let's you customize and build your own automation binary and easily run it inside GitHub Actions; no external hosting environment is required (unless you want to).

 ## Copyright